 Principle: Integrity in Actions

-The principle of Integrity in Actions challenges the coaches to act with uprightness, wholeness and coherence.
+The principle of Integrity in Actions requires the coaches to act with uprightness and coherence.
 Coaches are expected to be honest, principled and honourable.

 Key Ethical Standards